r-gamedev/weekly-posts/README.md

 `format.md` and title variables are gathered from  `internal.yaml`, `posts.yaml > [selected] > variables`, and `conf.yaml`.
 With the priority in that order.
 The variables are used replace the `%{name}` counterparts in `format.yaml` and `conf.yaml`'s title.

-# Contributing: Submitting your own post title, question, etc
+# Contributing (post titles, bonus question, formatting, etc)

 Modify the appropriate file (probably `posts.yaml`) and submit a pull request, or [message /r/gamedev](https://www.reddit.com/message/compose?to=%2Fr%2Fgamedev).